The best free and premium CD rippers 2018

 A premium CD ripper that makes archiving and encoding music a breeze

-dBpoweramp is a premium CD ripper (a license costs £32/US$39/AU$39 for a single PC), but you can try it free for 21 days to make sure it's the tool for you before buying.
+dBpoweramp is a premium CD ripper (a license for a single PC costs $39/£31/AU$39), but you can try it free for 21 days to make sure it's the tool for you before buying.

 dBpoweramp's main advantage over Exact Audio Copy is its clear interface, which helps simplify the process of ripping your discs.
 Otherwise, it’s very similar; it uses the same AccurateRip technology to ensure your files are as close as possible to the original CD, scanning and re-scanning for errors, and comparing the results with data from other users.